Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Emotion--Logic--Behavior Extraction

-As illustrated in Figure~\ref{figure1}, the ELB components were extracted using a zero-shot prompting strategy based on GPT-4 \citep{openai2023}, which was guided to independently generate each of the three elements for every utterance.
-These extracted components, combined with the original text, served as enriched input to the downstream LLM-based inference process, enabling more context-aware and psychologically grounded predictions.
+As illustrated in Figure~\ref{figure1}, the ELB components are extracted using a zero-shot prompting strategy based on GPT-4 \citep{openai2023}, which is guided to independently generate each of the three elements for every utterance.
+These extracted components, combined with the original text, serve as enriched input to the downstream LLM-based inference process, enabling more context-aware and psychologically grounded predictions.
+The LLM hyperparameters and prompt templates are listed in Table~\ref{table11} in Appendix~\ref{AppendixB} and Table~\ref{table17} in Appendix~\ref{AppendixF}, respectively.
+To ensure reliable generation quality, we configure the LLM generation parameters to balance interpretive diversity with output stability and to accommodate variations in bag length.
+These settings are informed by empirical observations during development and aim to produce consistent yet sufficiently expressive outputs.